akankitkumar7/blog_app/README.md

-# 🖋️ INKSPIRE – A Modern Blog App
+# 🖋️ INKSPIRE – A Blog App

 INKSPIRE is a cross-platform blog application built with **Flutter** and powered by **Supabase**.
 It provides a seamless platform for users to **create, share, and read blogs** with secure authentication and real-time updates.